Clay Regazzoni: Formula Two

 In Formula Two, Regazzoni had found the ideal partner in Tecno.
-His hard-charging style perfectly matched the forward thinking Tecno ambitions, and Regazzoni quickly developed a reputation as a tough competitor.
+His hard-charging style perfectly matched the forward-thinking Tecno ambitions, and Regazzoni quickly developed a reputation as a tough competitor.
 Regazzoni was implicated in the death of young British driver Chris Lambert at the 1968 Formula Two Dutch Grand Prix.
 Some observers accused Regazzoni, who was running well up the field, of deliberately running Lambert's Brabham off the track while lapping him.
 Lambert lost control and crashed into a bridge.
-Regazzoni was fully exonerated at the subsequent inquest, although rumours persisted for many years afterward.
+Even though Regazzoni had been fully exonerated at the subsequent inquest, rumours persisted for many years afterwards.
 Lambert's father pursued a private action against Regazzoni, which dragged on for five years before finally being abandoned.
-Regazzoni remained with Tecno throughout his three years in Formula Two (although he drove most of the 1969 season for the Ferrari Formula Two team.) and in 1970 they took the European Formula Two Championship together.
+Regazzoni remained with Tecno throughout his three years in Formula Two, although he drove most of the 1969 season for the Ferrari Formula Two team.
+In 1970, they took the European Formula Two Championship together.

 Sports car racing

 As well as single seater racing, Regazzoni participated in sports car racing, including the 1970 24 Hours of Le Mans where he and Arturo Merzario raced a Ferrari 512S.
 However, the pair retired after completing only 38 laps.
-This would prove to be Regazzoni's only appearance at the 24 Hours of Le Mans, although he did test for the 1972 event.
+This would prove to be Regazzoni's only appearance at the 24 Hours of Le Mans, although he tested for the 1972 event.

-For the following two years Regazzoni was a permanent fixture in Ferrari's sports car racing squad.
+For the following two years, Regazzoni was a permanent fixture in Ferrari's sports car racing squad.
 With the new 312B-based 312P cars underneath him, Regazzoni regularly ran at or near the front of the field.
 Regularly partnered with Jacky Ickx, the pairing took second place in the BOAC 1000 km at Brands Hatch in 1971, and won the first heat during the Imola 500 km.
 Regazzoni also won the Kyalami 9 Hours race, this time in partnership with Brian Redman.
-Further successes followed in 1972, with second places at the 1000 km Buenos Aires, partnered again by Redman, and prestigious Spa 1000 km race.
+Further successes followed in 1972, with second places at the 1000 km Buenos Aires, partnered again by Redman, and the prestigious Spa 1000 km race.
 The high point of the season came when the Regazzoni/Ickx partnership won the Monza 1000 km race.

-With his departure from Ferrari during 1973, Regazzoni's sports car results dried up.
+With his departure from Ferrari in 1973, Regazzoni's sports car results dried up.
 His uncompetitive Alfa Romeo 33 TT was thoroughly outclassed by the Ferrari and Matra opposition.
 At the end of 1973 Ferrari withdrew from sports car racing, and Regazzoni's move to rejoin the Ferrari Formula One team in 1974 effectively ended his sports car career, as he could not then race for other manufacturers.